You are here

 What Are Graduation Guidelines?

 Colorado Graduation Guidelines are a road map to help students and their families plan for success after high school.
 In order to graduate from high school, students choose from a Menu of Options - adopted at the local school board level - to demonstrate Postsecondary and Workforce Readiness (PWR) in English and math.
-The guidelines go into effect for the Class of 2021.
+The guidelines go into effect for the Class of 2021 or 2022.

-Join your peers from neighboring schools and districts for a Postsecondary and Workforce Readiness (PWR) Symposium to talk about implementing PWR initiatives.
+Join your peers from neighboring schools and districts for a virtual Postsecondary and Workforce Readiness (PWR) Symposium to talk about implementing Graduation Guidelines and other PWR initiatives.
 Engage in strategic conversations about capstone, work-based learning, industry certifications, and ICAP.

 Menu of Options

-Local school boards establish high school graduation requirements that meet or exceed the Colorado Graduation Guidelines for the graduating class of 2021.
-Local school boards and districts select from this menu to create a list of options that their students must use to show what they know or can do in order to graduate from high school, beginning with the graduating class of 2021.
+Local school boards establish high school graduation requirements that meet or exceed the Colorado Graduation Guidelines for the graduating class of 2021 or 2022.
+Local school boards and districts select from this menu to create a list of options that their students must use to show what they know or can do in order to graduate from high school, beginning with the graduating class of 2021 or 2022.

 School districts may offer some or all of the state menu options, may raise a cut score on an included assessment and may add graduation requirements in other content areas.